richardschoen/howtostuff/installmariadbonibmi.md

 # Setting the MariaDB root user password after starting server for the first time
 The server must be running before setting the new root user password and using the mysqladmin command.

-First open a new SSH/bash terminal window since starting the server took over your previous terminal session and you also may have closed it as noted above since mysqld starts as a background job.
+***First open a new SSH/bash terminal window (if you haven't already done so)*** since starting the server took over your previous terminal session and you also may have closed the previous terminal session as noted above since mysqld starts as a background job.

 Set root user password as desired with your own password.
 (Replace yournewpassword with the actual desired password.)
 ```